Does your wardrobe need an update but you have a small budget? Do you want better work clothes but don’t want to look like a mannequin at Target?

 It’s an online consignment shop with clothes for women and children, along with petite, standard, plus, and maternity sizes.

 After having my second child, I was in a conundrum.
 I was no longer my pre-pregnancy size nor did I want to continue wearing maternity clothes.
-Maternity clothes emphasize the belly and when there is no longer a baby in there, who wants the focus to be on the mom pooch?

 I literally had NO CLOTHES to wear!
 I didn’t want to hold out and wait until I lost weight because who knows when that will happen, when I have my hands full with two kids???